dartoos-dev/eo_color/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/dartoos-dev/eo_color?branch=master)](https://hitsofcode.com/github/dartoos-dev/eo_color/view?branch=master)

 **EO-Color** is an **E**legant and **O**bject-oriented implementation of the Material Design color palettes.
-It is aimed to be an alternative to the Flutter's built-in colors, as well as a base framework for other color related packages.
+It is intended to be used as:

+- an alternative to the Flutter's built-in colors
+- a base framework for more specific color packages

-A key benefit of **EO-Color** is to improve the source code readability and maintainability by providing a declarative approach.
-For instance, if you wish to get a light shade of grey, you just have to declare it like `Grey.light()` in the source code.
-It sounds more like an English sentence than a command.
-Welcome to declarative programming!
+A key benefit of **EO-Color** is to improve the source code readability and maintainability by providing a declarative interface.
+For example, to get a light shade of grey, you just have to **declare** `Grey.light()`.

 ## Getting Started